Working for New York State

-If you are qualified to take a civil service examination, you need to complete an application and submit the application processing fee.
-Please be advised that application processing fees are non-refundable.
-There are some instances in which individuals may qualify for a fee waiver.
 You can apply on-line or download the announcement and appropriate application.
 Your application will be reviewed to ensure that you meet the minimum qualifications listed on the examination announcement.

 Some features of the online application process include being able to save and return to an application you did not complete.
 You can also see a list of examinations you have already applied for using the online application process.